 The thesis/professional project must be defended to the satisfaction of the thesis or project committee, which is composed of TESOL program faculty.
 One committee member may be selected from outside the TESOL program faculty upon approval of the program coordinator.
-A complete guide for forming the thesis/professional project committee and for preparing the thesis/professional project is given in the Master's Thesis (Guides and Documents)/Master's Project (Guides and Documents) folders available on iLearn and accessible using the following path: iLearn-Community-Office of Research and Graduate Studies (ORGS)-Graduate Studies.
+A complete guide for forming the thesis/professional project committee and for preparing the thesis/professional project is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.

-For thesis/professional project registration details, please refer to Thesis and Final Project under the Academic Policies and Regulations section of this catalog.
+For thesis/professional project registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.